pkarstaedt/linkedin-ai-filter/README.md

 - The extension relies on LinkedIn’s current DOM structure (`span[data-testid="expandable-text-box"]`); if LinkedIn changes this, selectors may need to be updated.
 - Local LLM calls are made with a **POST** request carrying a JSON body.
 Ensure your server expects JSON POST requests at the configured URL.
-- OpenAI usage will incur API costs based on your account and usage.
+- OpenAI, Anthropic, and Gemini usage will incur API costs based on your account and usage.
+- The Firefox version requires Firefox 140 or later.